 The sample input for sequencing-based HTG assays is a single 5 micron FFPE tissue slide.
 HTG envisions a single tumor profiling product that provides histological classification of the tumor (squamous versus nonsquamous), DNA mutation status (including EGFR), and gene rearrangement status (including ALK) from a single unstained slide.
 Allowing for an H&E to aid in macrodissection of the tumor cells, only 10 microns of tissue thickness (2 slides) will be required.

-We believe that the HTG approach creates opportunities for new treatment approaches in cancers where initial diagnostic biopsies do not yield sufficient tissue for current tumor profiling methods.
+HTG EdgeSeq technology enables more efficient approaches in cancer research where biopsies do not yield sufficient tissue for current tumor profiling methods.

 Solution #2: platform consolidation